 - Encourage cooperation and the development of multi-stakeholder partnerships

 - Provide networking opportunities leadings to city-to-city collaboration

-CIFAL Centres provide training services such as:
+CIFAL centers provide training services such as:

-- Face-to-Face training (short to medium-term trainings, workshops, courses)
+- Face-to-face training (short to medium-term trainings, workshops, courses)

-- E-Learning courses
+- E-learning courses

-- Blended Learning courses
+- Blended learning courses

-What makes CIFAL Centres useful in working with local authorities is its specific focus on urban issues relevant to officials at local and regional levels.
+What makes CIFAL centers useful in working with local authorities is its specific focus on urban issues relevant to officials at local and regional levels.
 Activities are based on needs assessments, which are regularly conducted to better respond to the demands of beneficiaries.